+The Derwent Valley Mills World Heritage Site Partnership has consistently opposed development on this site.
 One reason the Derwent Valley was inscribed as a World Heritage Site by UNESCO is because it is an industrial landscape arrested in a rural setting.
-Development of the site as proposed will urbanise the setting of this section of the A6, introducing artificial screening and domestic landscape features.
-This will create a site with a domestic character that is incongruous to the naturalistic broadleaf woodland that surrounds it.
-This will negatively impact on the setting of the A6 - the former turnpike road as one of the Site's key attributes - and, therefore, the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site.
+Development of the site will urbanise the setting of this section of the A6, introducing artificial screening and domestic landscape features.
+This will create a site with a domestic character that is incongruous to the naturalistic broadleaf woodland that surrounds it, which will negatively impact on the setting of the A6 and, therefore, the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site.

-It is for this reason the Conservation and Design Section recommended to the Derwent Valley Mills Partnership that it objects to development of this site in principle, as it has in the past.
+It is for this reason the Derwent Valley Mills Partnership continues to object to development of this site in principle, as it has in the past.